choprapranay/outreach/README.md

 # Outreach

-AI-powered voice agent that calls businesses to find job opportunities.
+AI-powered voice agent that calls businesses to find and record which local businsesses are hiring for a certain role.

 ## Setup